uzh-rpg/agile_flight/README.md

 **Testing your approach in the simulator:**

+Make sure you have completed the installation of the flight API before continuing.
 To use the competition software, three steps are required:
 1. Start the simulator
    ```
    roslaunch envsim visionenv_sim.launch render:=True
+   # Using the GUI, press Arm & Start to take off.
    ```
 2. Start your user code.
 This code will generate control commands based on the sensory observations.
 You can toggle vision-based operation by providing the argument `--vision_based`.
    ```